 Bio

 In addition to his activities as a composer and conductor, Peter is active in music education.
-Over the past five years he has been a guest-artist and lecturer with the music department at Granada High School.
-This recurring program occurs in the late spring, and is an introduction to the aesthetics and performance of 20th and 21st century music.
-Each year, one piece of new music is written, rehearsed and performed in the spring orchestra concert.
+His dissertation work is focused on approaches to modernization in music theory pedagogy, with emphasis on the ways in which theory and analysis interact in the presentation of theory concepts through musical examples.
 He is also an active private teacher and tutor, with experience teaching theory, counterpoint, composition, jazz theory, and arranging.
-He works as a Teaching Artist at the Walnut Creek Center for Community Arts.
+He works as a Teaching Artist at the Walnut Creek Center for Community Arts, teaching ukulele, music theory, songwriting, and jazz theory in addition to his ensembles.